Self-advocacy: Equal employment and education

-K-12 Education
+K–12 education

-Before the self advocacy movement, many people with intellectual and developmental disabilities in the US were not allowed to attend school.
+Before the self-advocacy movement, many people with intellectual and developmental disabilities in the US were not allowed to attend school.
 Their families had to either keep them at home or send them to an institution.
 Some institutions were supposed to provide the people there with education.
 Institutions specifically for people with intellectual and developmental disabilities were called state schools.
 However, in practice, the education provide was insufficient or nonexistent.
 These "schools" turned into warehouses, full of abuse and neglect.
-In 1972, Pennsylvania Association for Retarded Citizens (PARC) v.
+In 1972, Pennsylvania Association for Retarded Citizens v.
 Commonwealth of Pennsylvania overturned the state law that forbid children with intellectual disabilities from attending school.
 It established that states had to provide a free public education for all children.
 Mills v.
 Board of Education of District of Columbia ruled that the schools must provide accommodations to students so that they can attend public school.
 In 1975, President Gerald Ford signed the Education for Handicapped Children Act (now known as the Individuals with Disabilities Education Act).
 This law entitles all children to receive a free and appropriate public education (FAPE).
 The law requires schools to provide students with accommodations and support to attend school.
 The least restrictive environment clause means that students must be, whenever possible, educated in mainstream classrooms with their non-disabled peers.
 Despite this, many people with intellectual and developmental disabilities are segregated in special education classrooms and not given the accommodations they need to succeed.

-Civil Rights
+Civil rights

-Relationship to Other Movements
+Relationship to other movements

-The self advocacy movement developed alongside other movements, including the civil rights movement seeing a common goal in fighting for equal treatment.
-John F. Kennedy, in addition to passing civil rights legislation, also assembled a President's Panel on Mental Retardation.
-Self advocates framed their demands using a rights-based framework.
+The self-advocacy movement developed alongside other movements, including the civil rights movement seeing a common goal in fighting for equal treatment.
+John F. Kennedy, in addition to passing civil rights legislation, also assembled a President's Panel on Mental Retardation. self-advocates framed their demands using a rights-based framework.
 Notable cases against institutions were based on the infringement of their civil rights.

-Self advocacy developed concurrently but often separately to the independent living movement and the larger disability rights movement in the 1960s and 1970s.
+self-advocacy developed concurrently but often separately to the independent living movement and the larger disability rights movement in the 1960s and 1970s.
 These movements were mostly made up of people with physical disabilities.
 Ed Roberts described a "hierarchy of disability" where certain disabilities were considered to rank higher than others.
 In these hierarchies, people with intellectual and developmental disabilities were seen as at the bottom.
-Bette McMuldren discussed the early independent living movement, saying "I remember even then--and I know independent living programs are still struggling with this now--we were trying to include people who had developmental disabilities, and we were trying to figure out how to do that.
+Bette McMuldren discussed the early independent living movement, saying "I remember even then – and I know independent living programs are still struggling with this now – we were trying to include people who had developmental disabilities, and we were trying to figure out how to do that.
 You know, certainly there were people who had cerebral palsy.
 There were a lot of people who had cerebral palsy.
 People with mental retardation never really got incorporated.
 But there was always talk about how to build coalitions and how were we going to make that happen."